Call the Centers for Disease Control and Prevention (CDC) at 800-232-4636 or visit www.cdc.gov/vaccines for more vaccine information.

 If you believe you have a medical emergency, please call 911.

-Atkinson W, Hamborsky J, Stanton, A, Wolfe S, eds.
+Hamborsky J, Kroger A, Wolfe S, eds.
 Centers for Disease Control and Prevention (CDC).Epidemiology and Prevention of Vaccine-Preventable Diseases.
-12th ed., second printing.
-Washington, DC: Public Health Foundation, 2012.
+13th ed., second printing.
+Washington, DC: Public Health Foundation, 2015.

 This publication should be used for general educational purposes only and is not intended to be a substitute for professional medical advice.
 Although it is intended to be accurate, neither Walgreen Co., its subsidiaries or affiliates, nor any other party assumes liability for loss or damage due to reliance on this publication.